 Can I bring my own real estate agent to a Camarillo new construction sales office?

 Yes, and you should.
-All three active Camarillo production builders (KB Home, Spanish Hills builders, Lennar) pay buyer agent commissions in California.
+The active Camarillo production builders (Lennar at Cortona, Williams Homes at Palmera, Comstock at Anacapa Canyon) generally pay buyer-agent commissions in California.
 The buyer agent must register on the first visit to the sales office (most builders require registration up front; some allow registration through a follow-up visit if no purchase decision has been made).
 Bringing your own agent costs you nothing, gives you negotiating leverage on incentives and design center, and provides representation on contract addendum review.

 What schools serve Camarillo new construction?

-It depends on the project location.
-Compass Pointe falls in Pleasant Valley School District (K-8) and Oxnard Union High School District (9-12).
-Spanish Hills additions are also in Pleasant Valley K-8 and Oxnard Union.
-Mission Oaks falls partly in Pleasant Valley and partly in Somis Union School District (K-8) depending on the specific phase.
-Camarillo Springs 55+ does not serve school-age children (HOPA age restriction).
-Always verify the specific school assignment for the address through the district websites - boundaries cross neighborhoods unexpectedly in Camarillo.
+It depends on the address.
+Most of Camarillo is served by the Pleasant Valley School District (K-8) and the Oxnard Union High School District (9-12), with some areas in Somis Union School District (K-8) depending on location.
+Always verify the specific school assignment for the exact address through the district websites - boundaries cross neighborhoods unexpectedly in Camarillo.
+(Age-restricted 55+ communities do not serve school-age children under the HOPA age restriction.)

 How long does a Camarillo new construction purchase take to close?

-Standing inventory purchases close in 30-45 days, similar to a resale transaction.
-To-be-built purchases run 6-12 months depending on builder, current backlog, and complexity of design center selections.
-Compass Pointe is currently quoting 7-9 month construction times for to-be-built reservations.
-Spanish Hills additions are quoting 8-11 months.
-Mission Oaks Lennar current phase is quoting 6-8 months.
-Standing inventory in all three is faster but limited - the inventory available at any given time is whatever the builder has not pre-sold.
+Standing inventory (quick move-in) purchases typically close in 30-45 days, similar to a resale transaction.
+To-be-built purchases generally run several months to a year depending on the builder, current backlog, and complexity of design-center selections.
+Quick move-in homes are faster but limited - the inventory available at any given time is whatever the builder has not pre-sold.
+Ask each builder (Lennar, Williams Homes, Comstock) for a written estimate on the specific home, and understand it can change.

 How does Camarillo new construction compare to Moorpark new construction?